 What does GOGO's beta value mean to investors?

 With a beta of 0.99, (which is quite close to 1) the share price of Gogo has historically been about as voltile as the broader market.
 Using history as a guide, we might surmise that the share price is likely to be influenced by market voltility going forward but it probably won't be particularly sensitive to it.
 Beta is worth considering, but it's also important to consider whether Gogo is growing earnings and revenue.
 You can take a look for yourself, below.

 Could GOGO's size cause it to be more volatile?

 Gogo is a small company, but not tiny and little known.
 It has a market capitalisation of US$545m, which means it would be on the radar of intstitutional investors.
 It takes less capital to move the share price of small companies, and they are also more impacted by company specific events, so it's a bit of a surprise that the beta is so close to the overall market.

 What this means for you:

-Since Gogo has a beta close to one, it will probably show a positive return when the market is moving up, based on history.
-If you’re trying to generate better returns than the market, it would be worth thinking about other metrics such as cashflows, dividends and revenue growth might be a more useful guide to the future.
+It is probable that there is a link between the share price of Gogo and the broader market, since it has a beta value quite close to one.
+However, long term investors are generally well served by looking past market volatility and focussing on the underlying development of the business.
+If that's your game, metrics such as revenue, earnings and cash flow will be more useful.
 In order to fully understand whether GOGO is a good investment for you, we also need to consider important company-specific fundamentals such as Gogo’s financial health and performance track record.
 I urge you to continue your research by taking a look at the following: